deobandana/Machine-learning-challenge/README.md

    then remove features that have liitle weight.

 6) Avoided linear regression, this is a classification problem and start with logistic classification and selected features columns.

+7) Create a Train Test Split from sklearn.model_selection.